← Back to 史記

 使

 When Zi Yu fled, the state of Qin resented it and then sought Prince Chong Er, desiring to bring him in.
 Zi Yu's establishment feared Qin's attack.
 He then commanded those in the state who had followed Chong Er in flight to set a deadline.
-Those who did not arrive by the deadline would have their families completely extinguished.
+Those who did not arrive by the deadline would have their families exterminated.
 Hu Tu's sons Mao and Yan followed Chong Er in the state of Qin and were not willing to be summoned.
-Duke Huai was angered and imprisoned Hu Tu.
+Duke Huai grew angry and imprisoned Hu Tu.
 Tu said: 'My minister sons have served Chong Er for many years.
 Now if I summon them, this teaches them to oppose the lord.
 How can I teach them that?'
 Duke Huai finally killed Hu Tu.
 Duke Mu of Qin then sent troops to bring in Chong Er.
-He made people tell the Luan and Xi party to act as inner support, killed Duke Huai at Gao Liang, and brought Chong Er in.
+He had people tell the Luan and Xi faction to serve as internal support, killed Duke Huai at Gao Liang, and brought Chong Er in.
 Chong Er was established and became Duke Wen.

 49